mjoshi07/Dijkstra_path_planning/README.md

 ## Result
 * Blue circle represents the start location
 * Red circle represents the end location
+* Around each obstacle and boundary a clearance distance is set so that those locations are avoided, clearance value can be defined by the user
 <img src="https://github.com/mjoshi07/Dijkstra_path_planning/blob/main/Data/viz.gif" height=300>

 ## Map Generation